-- The case manager should be aware of and have knowledge of the specific services included in the assisted living facility contract to ensure the following: - That assisted living facility services are not duplicative of CDAC services - Knowledge of how the member's needs are being addressed - Awareness of the member's unmet needs that must be included in the care plan - CDAC payment does not include costs of room and board. - Each member must be determined by Iowa Medicaid Enterprise, Medical Services Unit, to meet ICF/ID level of care. - The CDAC fee is calculated based on the needs of the member and may differ from individual to individual. - ProviderThe provider must be enrolled with the Department's fiscal agent and certified as aenroll:CDAC provider before the completion of the HCBS Consumer-Directed Attendant CareAgreement.Services provided before certification and completion of this Agreement will not be reimbursed.
+- The case manager or DHS service worker should be aware of and have knowledge of the specific services included in the assisted living facility contract to ensure the following: - That assisted living facility services are not duplicative of CDAC services - Knowledge of how the member's needs are being addressed - Awareness of the member's unmet needs that must be included in the care plan - CDAC payment does not include costs of room and board. - ♦ Each member must be determined by Iowa Medicaid Enterprise, Medical Services Unit to meet ICF/ID, nursing facility or skilled nursing facility level of care. - The CDAC fee is calculated based on the needs of the member and may differ from individual to individual.